If you have any problems or questions, please contact us at email@example.com

 - Track release date: If a track’s release date is set to a date in the future the track will only be visible to admins until that date arrives.
 Once that date comes, the track will be pushed live and made accessible per your other settings.
 This metadata field can be adjusted in the same manner as the Private/Admin-Only field listed above.

-- Music Access Profiles: See answer directly below.
+- Music Access Filters: See answer directly below.

-Music Access Profiles allow you to customize what each user on your site can play or download.
+Music Access Filters allow you to customize what each user on your site can play or download.

-Your Music Access Profile settings are found in your Admin Panel → Manage Users → Music Access Profiles.
-They provide complete control over both visibility and download permissions on an album-by-album basis when enabled on a user account.
+Your site’s Music Access Filter settings are found in your Admin Panel → Manage Users → Music Access Filters.
+Each filter provides complete control over both visibility and download permissions on an album-by-album basis when enabled on a user account.
 Multiple filters may be enabled on a single user account so that the user can toggle between different access settings.

 Your site starts out with two music access filters: “Default Logged In” and “Default Logged Out”.
 Click the pen/paper icon next to a Music Access Filter listing to see and edit its permissions.
-Within these controls, click into a catalog to manage the labels within that catalog.
-Click into a label to manage the albums within that label.
-Content with neither the View/Play and Download boxes checked will not be visible on the site to anyone using that profile.
-Content with just the View/Play box checked can only be played but not downloaded, and content with both the View/Play and Download boxes checked can be played and downloaded by anyone on the site using that profile.
-If you make a change to music access profile, be sure to save your change in the bottom right.
+Within these controls, click into a catalog listing to manage permissions for the specific labels within that catalog.
+Click into a label to manage permissions for the specific albums within that label.
+Content with neither the View/Play or Download boxes checked will not be visible on the site to an account using that filter.
+Content with just the View/Play box checked can only be played but not downloaded.
+Content with both the View/Play and Download boxes checked can be played and downloaded by an account using that filter.
+After making a change to a Music Access Filter’s permissions click to save in the very bottom right.